trentose2/BTEsse3/README.md

 # BTEsse3
-SE 2 project for the university of Trento
+Software engineering 2, project for the university of Trento.